Home Page

 BGEN 492 - Independent Study.
 1-6 Credits.

-(R-6) Offered every term.
-Prereq., consent of instr.
-Course material appropriate to the needs and objectives of the individual student.
+(R-6) Course material appropriate to the needs and objectives of the individual student.
 Level: Undergraduate-Graduate

 BGEN 499 - Strategic Management.
 3 Credits.

+Offered all semesters.
 Prereq., COMX 111A, ECNS 202S, BGEN 220E, BFIN 322, BGEN 341, BGEN 342, BGEN 361, and BMKT 325.
-Requires senior standing in Business.
+Restricted to students with senior standing in a College of Business major.
 Analysis of external and internal firm environment and strategy formulation.
 Integration of cumulative business knowledge.
 Case orientation and class discussion.
 Level: Undergraduate

 Gen Ed Attributes: Writing in the Disciplines